 (c) to grant Customer a refund of the unused portion of the fees paid by Customer in relation to the relevant Licensed Materials.

 8.6.
-In the event Customer’s access to the Licensed Materials is either suspended or interrupted during normal service hours (not including any circumstances beyond RBI’s reasonable control), RBI will take all necessary steps to rectify its delivery as soon as is reasonably practicable, but RBI shall not be liable for any loss or damage, whatsoever, incurred by Customer as a result.
+In the event Customer’s access to the Licensed Materials is either suspended or interrupted during normal service hours (not including any circumstances beyond LNRS’s reasonable control), LNRS will take all necessary steps to rectify its delivery as soon as is reasonably practicable, but LNRS shall not be liable for any loss or damage, whatsoever, incurred by Customer as a result.

 9.1.
 All information disclosed (by whatever means, and whether directly or indirectly on before or after the date of the Order Form) by either party (the “Disclosing Party”) (or the Disclosing Party’s Affiliates, subcontractors, agents, consultants or employees) to the other Party (the “Receiving Party”) (or the Receiving Party’s subcontractors, agents, consultants or employees), which relates to the Disclosing Party’s or its Affiliates’ business, including any information of a confidential nature relating to the products, operations, processes, plans, intentions, product information, market opportunities or business affairs of the Party or its Affiliates, contractors, suppliers, customers or clients, regardless of form, shall be treated as confidential and proprietary information (“Confidential Information”) of the Disclosing Party.